Posted: 10th June 2021

 Anders, who was the second participant to be enrolled in the BANDIT trial, says:

 “You just never know when a trial like BANDIT is going to lead to a huge breakthrough in science, so I would encourage everyone to take part in a clinical trial if they are given the chance.”

 “We’re optimistic that with the support of our generous trial participants and the expertise of these outstanding clinicians, we will see positive results,” says Helen.

 “We are very hopeful of being able to change the lives of people diagnosed with type 1 diabetes in future.”

 “That would be a dream come true for us, and for those patients.”

 The BANDIT trial is supported by JDRF Australia and JDRF International.

-People aged 12 to 30 years who have been diagnosed with type 1 diabetes in the past 100 days may be eligible to take part in the BANDIT trial.
+People aged 10 – 30 years who have recently been diagnosed with type 1 diabetes may be eligible to take part in the BANDIT trial.